topether21/tajfi-web/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- **Privacy-First**: Integrate with Nostr for secure and private communication.
+- **Fast Transactions**: Utilize the Lightning Network for quick and efficient transactions.
+- **Secure Asset Management**: Manage your digital assets securely with Tajfi.

+## Technologies Used

+- **Next.js**: A React framework for building fast and user-friendly web applications.
+- **Bun.js**: A modern JavaScript runtime for fast and efficient server-side operations.
+- **Taproot Assets**: For secure and private digital asset management.
+- **Nostr**: A protocol for private communication.
+- **Lightning Network**: For fast and scalable transactions.

+## Backend Integration

+Tajfi's backend is implemented in Go and can be found in the [tajfi-server repository](https://github.com/habibitcoin/tajfi-server).

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in Tajfi, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Bun.js Documentation](https://bun.sh/docs) - Explore the capabilities of Bun.js.
+- [Taproot Assets](https://example.com/taproot-assets) - Understand the security features of Taproot Assets.
+- [Nostr Protocol](https://example.com/nostr) - Discover how Nostr ensures private communication.
+- [Lightning Network](https://example.com/lightning-network) - Learn about fast transaction capabilities.

 ## Deploy on Vercel